Sark: Chief Pleas

 Chief Pleas (Chefs Plaids; Sercquiais: Cheurs Pliaids) is the parliament of Sark.
 It consists of eighteen members (conseillers), elected for a period of office of four years.
 In addition, the Seigneur and a speaker (who is elected by the conseillers) are counted as members; but they have no right to vote.
 The periods of office are shifted, with the period of half the conseillers starting in the middle of the periods of the other half.
 Thus, every second year, nine conseillers are elected for the coming four years.
 The elections are held on the basis of a single multi-member Sark-wide constituency, with the nine candidates receiving most votes being elected.
 The Prévôt, the Greffier and the treasurer also attend but are not members; the treasurer may address Chief Pleas on matters of taxation and finance.

 However, if there are not more willing candidates than the numbers of positions to fill (including any casual vacancies), then all candidates are declared elected, without any actual election necessary.
 This happened both in the 2014 and the 2016 elections to the Chief Pleas.
+The last elections were held on 11 December 2024.

 Until 2008, the Chief Pleas consisted of the tenants, and twelve deputies of the people as the only representation of the majority, an office introduced in 1922.
 The Seigneur and the Seneschal (who presided) were also members of Chief Pleas.

 Since 2000, Chief Pleas was working on its own reform, responding to internal and international pressures.
-On 8 March 2006 by a vote of 25–15 Chief Pleas voted for a new legislature of the Seigneur, the Seneschal, fourteen elected landowners and fourteen elected non-landowners.
-But it was made plain by the British Lord Chancellor Jack Straw that this option was not on the table.
+On 8 March 2006, by a vote of 25–15, Chief Pleas voted for a new legislature of the Seigneur, the Seneschal, fourteen elected landowners and fourteen elected non-landowners.
+However, it was made plain by the British Lord Chancellor, Jack Straw, that this option was not on the table.